Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v0.0.20
+This tiny hot fix should eliminate probability of loud sound bursts in drift mode.

 ### v0.0.19
 - drift mode
   - in this mode the deck plays three loops shifted, different in size and layered on one another.